Dianeod/docs-1/docs/ml/nlp/userguide/preproc.md

 Syntax: `.nlp.TFIDF x`

+Where

-Where `x` is a table of parsed documents, returns for each document, a dictionary with the tokens as keys, and relevance as values.
+-  `x` is a table of parsed documents

+returns for each document, a dictionary with the tokens as keys, and relevance as values.

 Extract a specific document and find the most significiant words in that document: